Multi-Objective Loss Balancing for Physics-Informed Deep Learning: Physics-Informed Neural Networks (PINNs)

 Consider the following abstract parameterised and nonlinear PDE problem:

 where $\mathbf{x} \in \mathbb{R}^d$ is the spatial coordinate and $t$ is the time; $\mathcal{F}$ denotes the residual of the PDE, containing the differential operators (i.e. $\partial_\mathbf{x}\hat{\mathbf{u}},\partial_t\hat{\mathbf{u}},...$); $\mathbf{\mu} = [\mu_1,\mu_2,...]$ are the PDE parameters; $\hat{\mathbf{u}}(\mathbf{x},t)$ is the solution of the PDE with initial condition $\mathcal{C}$ and boundary condition $\mathcal{B}$ (which can be Dirichlet, Neumann or mixed); $\Omega$, $\Gamma$ and $\Upsilon$ represent the spatial domain resp. boundary.
-A special example considered in this paper is the Burgers equation (given in eq.~\ref{eq:burgers}): $\partial_t\mathbf{\hat{u}} + \mathbf{\hat{u}} \partial_{\mathbf{x}} \mathbf{\hat{u}} - \nu \partial^2_{\mathbf{x}} \mathbf{\hat{u}} = 0$ with PDE parameter $\mu$ as viscosity coefficient $\nu$.
+A special example considered in this paper is the Burgers equation (given in Eq.~\ref{eq:burgers}): $\partial_t\mathbf{\hat{u}} + \mathbf{\hat{u}} \partial_{\mathbf{x}} \mathbf{\hat{u}} - \nu \partial^2_{\mathbf{x}} \mathbf{\hat{u}} = 0$ with PDE parameter $\mu$ as viscosity coefficient $\nu$.
 This paper is concerned with solving forward as well as inverse problems from different fields of application.
 For the forward problem, solutions of PDEs are to be inferred with fixed parameters $\mu$, while for the inverse problem setting, $\mu$ is unknown and has to be learned from observed data together with the PDE solution.

-Sticking with the initial "vanilla" implementation of PINNs \citep{Raissi2017}, a fully-connected feed-forward neural network (FCNN) $U(\mathbf{x},t; \mathbf{\theta})$ is used to approximate the function $\hat{\mathbf{u}}(\mathbf{x},t)$ which solves the PDE.
+Following the "vanilla" implementation of PINNs \citep{Raissi2017}, a fully-connected feed-forward neural network (FCNN) $U(\mathbf{x},t; \mathbf{\theta})$ is used to approximate the function $\hat{\mathbf{u}}(\mathbf{x},t)$ which solves the PDE.
 A FCNN consists of multiple hidden layers with trainable parameters (weights and biases; denoted by $\mathbf{\theta}$) and takes as inputs the space and time coordinates $(\mathbf{x},t)$, cf. fig.~\ref{fig:pinnsGeneral}.
 The losses are then defined as follows: